dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/maui-blazor-web-app.md

   * MAUI (`MauiBlazorWeb.Maui`)
   * Blazor Web App
     * Server project: `MauiBlazorWeb.Web`: Doesn't set an `@rendermode` directive attribute on the `HeadOutlet` and `Routes` components of the `App` component (`Components/App.razor`).
-    * Client project: `MauiBlazorWeb.Web.Client`: Has a project reference to
+    * Client project: `MauiBlazorWeb.Web.Client`
   * RCLs
     * `MauiBlazorWeb.Shared`
     * `MauiBlazorWeb.Shared.Client`: Contains the shared Razor components that set the `InteractiveWebAssembly` render mode in each component.
+The `.Shared.Client` RCL is maintained separately from the `.Shared` RCL because the app should maintain the components that are required to run on WebAssembly separately from the components that run on server and that stay on the server.

 Project references: